-In July 2018, the Bank proceeded with the issue of covered bonds of face value $\in$ 350 million, fully retained by the Bank.
+In October 2018, the Bank proceeded with the cancellation of covered bonds of face value of € 1,850 million, while in October and November 2018 proceeded with the issue of covered bonds of face value of € 500 million and € 1,000 million, respectively.
+All aforementioned issues were fully retained by the Bank.